Rare hooded seal from the Arctic spotted in Ostend

 According to Haelters, it cannot be fully proven that the animal fled because its habitat is under pressure from climate change.
 “Nevertheless, we can see it, together with the narwhal and the bowhead whale, which washed ashore before, as an ambassador from the Far North, coming to tell us that its habitat is under threat,” he said.

-The animal spotted in Ostend looked healthy in the photos, but to be sure, a veterinarian would have to examine it.
-In the meantime, however, the hooded seal has already left and it is unclear where the animal has gone.
+The animal looked healthy in the photos, but to be sure, a veterinarian would have to examine it.
+In the meantime, however, it has already left and it is unclear where it has gone.

 Related news